 To illustrate, if you have a $100,000 mortgage and you have a 4.3% variable rate and you overpay $250 every month for three years, you could reduce your mortgage balance by nearly $10,000.
 The benefits are even more significant if you overpay for long periods.
 So, if you overpaid $250 every month on the same 15-year mortgage for the duration of the mortgage, you would both save $11,979 in interest and pay the mortgage nearly 5 years early.

 4. Reduce Your Loan-to-Value Ratio

 Granted, analysts estimate that interest rates will probably rise significantly in the next three years, so you may not have the money to overpay your mortgage for long.
 However, overpaying now will help to reduce your loan-to-value ratio: a key ratio lenders look at when considering loan modifications and mortgage refinancing applications.

 Example: if your property is now valued at $100,000 and you still owe $90,000 on the mortgage, you have a 0.9 or 90% loan-to-value ratio.
 Although there are no rules set in stone, many lenders use a minimum of 80% loan-to-value ratio when assessing applications.

 5. Plan Ahead

-Planning ahead for when interest rates rise is just common sense, if you are a homeowner.
+Planning for when interest rates rise is just common sense if you are a homeowner.
 The best strategy for you will depend on your circumstances.
-Although paying more on your mortgage installments is an excellent strategy for many borrowers, it’s not for everyone.
+Although paying more on your mortgage, the installment is an excellent strategy for many borrowers, it’s not for everyone.
 For instance, if liquidity is a problem for you, avoid investing your cash into overpaying your mortgage.
-Once you overpay on your home loan, it is very difficult to convert it back into cash in an emergency.
+Once you overpay on your home loan, it is challenging to convert it back into money in an emergency.

-Just paying off debts and trimming off on unnecessary fixed expenses may be enough to prepare for leaner years when higher interest rates will make a larger dent into your family’s budget.
+Just paying off debts and trimming off on unnecessary fixed expenses may be enough to prepare for leaner years when higher interest rates will make a more substantial dent into your family’s budget.